ancleo/ClusterCirc_SPSS/README.md

     - n = Sample size
     - data = Data file on which ClusterCirc should be performed
     - weights = Item weights (optional, default = communalities)
+    - e = Index that weighs the importance of within-cluster proximity vs. equal between-cluster spacing (optional, default = 1/p, weighing all clusters equally)

 2.  **cc_simu: (SPSS_cc_simu_INSERT.sps)**
     Can be used to assess circumplex fit of the dataset.